 Himalayas Weather Facts

 Despite most pictures of the Himalayas showing the snow covered mountains, the first of the Himalayas weather facts is that the areas experiences both summers and winters.
 The climate, precipitation and temperature of the Himalayan mountain range and region depend on the altitude.

 The foothills vary from 64 degrees F in the winter to 86 degrees F during summer.
 The mid-range fluctuates below 0 degrees F during winter and around 60 degrees F throughout the summer.
 Himalaya Alpine regions, at altitudes above 16,000 feet, are below freezing and covered with snow year-round.
 Monsoon season brings rainfall in the Himalayas from June through September.

 The Himalayas are composed of varying topography that promotes diverse ecological systems.
 It's this varying elevation and altitude that results in the vastly differing weather patterns and Himalayas weather facts.

 Grasslands, scrublands and coniferous forests exist at higher elevations in the alpine and sub-alpine regions (highest elevations).
 Temperate and sub-tropical broadleaf forests are scattered between middle elevations.
 Tropical and sub-tropical rainforests are found at lower elevations near the foothills.
 The Himalayas is home to 15,000 glaciers and a major river system that sources a number or rivers in Asia including the Ganges, Indus and Yarlung.

 Plants and Animals

-The Himalayas are home to famous mountain peaks that are the first, second and third highest peaks on the planet and climbing destinations.
+The Himalayas are home to the famous Himalayan mountain range.
+The most famous mountain peaks that are the first, second and third highest peaks on the planet and climbing destinations.
 These peaks include Mt.
 Everest, Karakoram (K2) and Kanchenjunga, respectively.